ddl-botwick/cust-churn-dmm/.ipynb_checkpoints/README-checkpoint.md

 # cust-churn-dmm

-no more comment
-code to push cust churn prediction/ground truth data to s3 and then DMM - September 21!!!!
+code to push cust churn prediction/ground truth data to s3 and then DMM - September 22!!!!

 ## Assets